CalvHobbes/notebooklm_exporter/README.md

 3. Select **Markdown (.md)** to save the file to your computer.
 4. Select **PDF (via Print)** to open the print dialog with a clean layout.

-## Privacy
+## Privacy & Permissions

+- **Clipboard Access**: This extension requires permission to read your clipboard (`clipboardRead`).
+This is **only** used to capture the report content when you click "Export".
+The extension programmatically clicks NotebookLM's "Copy" button and then reads that specific content to generate your file.
+It does not monitor your clipboard otherwise.
-This extension runs entirely locally in your browser.
-It does not collect any data or send any information to external servers.
+- **Local Processing**: All processing happens entirely locally in your browser.
+No data is sent to any external servers.

 ## License